Masculine or feminine nouns in French? - tips to know the gender in French ♂️ ♀️

 The flower or the flower?
 The tooth or the tooth?
 The tiger or the tiger?

-Today we are going to look at tips for identifying whether words are masculine or feminine.
-I think these tips will really help you if it is a big difficulty for you to recognize if words are masculine or feminine.
+Today, we're going to look at tips for identifying whether words are masculine or feminine.
+I think these tips will really help you if it's a big difficulty for you to recognize whether words are masculine or feminine.

-Hi everyone.
+Hello everyone.
 Welcome to this new video.
-I hope you are in good shape.
+I hope you're all in good shape.

-Before we begin, please take a second to like the video.
+Before you start, please take a second to like the video.

 You know it helps me a lot, it gives a lot of support and strength to the channel.
-And if you're not yet a subscriber, I know there's a lot of people who watch my videos and aren't subscribers.
-Please do so and turn on the bell so you don't miss any of my videos.
+And if you haven't subscribed yet, I know there are many who watch my videos and aren't subscribers.
+Please do so and activate the bell so you don't miss any of my videos.

-So today, we are going to talk about the feminine and the masculine.
-I know that this topic can be very complex for you, either because in your language, words that are feminine in French are for example masculine or the opposite, or worse for English speakers, because there is no masculine or feminine in your language.
+So today, we're going to talk about masculine and feminine.
+I know that this topic can be very complex for you, either because in your language, words that are feminine in French are, for example, masculine or vice versa, or worse for English speakers, because there is no masculine or feminine in your language.

-Here, it becomes a real headache to remember in French before which words you have to put "le", before which words you have to put "la".
+It's a real headache to remember in French which words to put "le" in front of and which to put "la" in front of.

-Fortunately, there are a few tricks to help you recognize them, including word endings.
-There are word endings that indicate whether the word is masculine or feminine, and that's what we're going to see together today.
+Fortunately, there are a few tricks you can use to help you recognize them, not least thanks to word endings.
+There are word endings that indicate whether the word is masculine or feminine, and that's what we're going to look at together today.

 Of course, as you know, with French, there are always, there are always exceptions.
 But if you keep these indications, because they are not really rules, but rather indications, in 80 % of the cases, you will be right.

-And of course, don't stress if you make a few mistakes.
-If you confuse the masculine and feminine on some words, French speakers will understand you very well, even if it is never pleasant to make small mistakes.
+And of course, don't worry if you make a few mistakes.
+If you confuse the masculine and feminine on certain words, French speakers will understand you just fine, even if it's never pleasant to make little mistakes.

-You know that I rarely make videos on conjugation or grammar, yet grammar and conjugation are obviously essential to work on.
+As you know, I rarely make videos on conjugation or grammar, but grammar and conjugation are obviously essential to work on.

-To make progress on grammar and conjugation, there's nothing like taking a few lessons, interacting with a teacher in a class setting.
+To make progress with grammar and conjugation, there's nothing like taking a few lessons and interacting with a teacher in a classroom setting.

 So I wanted to once again tell you about the Lingoda video conferencing course platform, which is a partner in this video.

-As you know, it's a platform that I really like, that I find very intuitive and very practical to progress in French, especially to progress in a targeted way on the problems, on the difficulties that you may have.
+As you know, it's a platform that I really like, that I find very intuitive and very practical for making progress in French, especially for making targeted progress on the problems and difficulties you may have.

 You can really choose your courses à la carte on topics that you like, that you would like to deepen or on specific points of conjugation or grammar that you have problems with.

-In addition to these courses Lingoda organizes language sprints.
-These are very, very intensive courses for two months to make rapid progress in the language you are interested in, so you, I guess, are in French.
+In addition to these courses, Lingoda organizes language sprints.
+These are very, very intensive courses over two months to make rapid progress in the language you're interested in, so you, I guess, are in French.

 With sprints.
 You can take super intensive courses for two months and there's a little extra.